 We parked our bikes in a handy Bixi station right across the road from a really great bike rental store, Ca Roule Montréal (Montréal on Wheels).
 Read all about Montreal bike rentals here.

 We picked up a couple of bikes – a Norco road bike for me and a hybrid for Maggie – and set off along the Lachine Canal Bike Path.

-Where to Fine the Lachine Canal Bike Path
+Where to Find the Lachine Canal Bike Path in Montreal

 The Lachine Canal Bike Path handily starts right across the road from the bike rental store, so that you don’t have to spend even a moment cycling with cars on roads.